cayhorstmann/codecheck2/build-instructions.md

      --region $REGION
 ```

-To upload a container image to the ECR repository, run:
+To upload a container image to the ECR repository, we want to tag and push it:
 ```
 docker images
 PROJECT=comrun

 docker tag $PROJECT:latest $ACCOUNT_ID.dkr.ecr.$REGION.amazonaws.com/$ECR_REPOSITORY

 docker push $ACCOUNT_ID.dkr.ecr.$REGION.amazonaws.com/$ECR_REPOSITORY
 ```
 To see if we have pushed the docker image into the ECR repository run,